sunpho84/e-snort/README.md

 Four scenarios are possible

-in two cases, lhs is on the same execution space than rhs
+in two cases, lhs is on the same execution space than rhs.

+Opportunity to change the lhs or rhs execution space
+---
+To decide whether the lhs or rhs should change the execution space, we compare some estimates at compile time.
+If the two costs are the same, we will change the execution space of rhs, since ultimately the lhs must be stored on its execution space.

 Correct execution space
 ---